adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 }
 ```

-Now when you run the program your webcam video should be displayed in the window.
+Now run the program and your webcam video should be displayed in the window.

-### Conclusion
+### Finished

+We had to do a little more work this time but we basically made our own version of `cv::VideoCapture`.
+Sometimes it's nice to be able to do things yourself.